Amishmaqbool/Tanstack-query/README.md

 Dynamic routing is implemented for individual product details using Next.js's Link component.
 Users can navigate to detailed views by clicking on corresponding buttons, providing an intuitive and user-friendly interface.
 This feature isn't completely implemented yet it has a bug which needs to be fixed in v2.0

 # Server-Side Rendering (SSR) for Initial Data Fetching
 The application uses Next.js's getStaticProps to perform server-side rendering (SSR) during the initial load.
 This ensures that essential data, including both products and categories, is pre-fetched before rendering the page on the server side.
+And used "dehydrate" prop for the next ssr prefetching.

 # Clear and Concise Documentation
 The project includes a comprehensive README file documenting the implementation details, project structure, and instructions for integration.
 This documentation serves as a valuable resource for developers, facilitating collaboration and future maintenance.